morr6/Diamond-Clicker/README.md

 There are also opportunities to use this outside of static hosting, to take the pressure off the server when generating and caching routes.

 The primary benefit of pre-rendering is that you get the core content of each page _with_ the HTML payload—regardless of whether or not your JavaScript bundle successfully downloads.
-It also increases the likelihood that each route of your application will be picked up by search engines.
+It also increases the likelihood that each route of your application will be pickaxeed up by search engines.

 You can read more about [zero-configuration pre-rendering (also called snapshotting) here](https://medium.com/superhighfives/an-almost-static-stack-6df0a2791319).